cjrace/gss-chart-colours/colour_palette_guidance.md

 ![](/images/adjacent_series_image.png)

-The dark blue, organe and bright purple are not exact matches to the GDS palette, as mentioned.
+The dark blue, orange and bright purple are not exact matches to the GDS palette, as mentioned.

 ### Focussed series